kunc/TAAF-D-GEX/README.md

 the original D–GEX which achieves average mean absolute error **0.1637**.

 ## Data
-The used are the same as in [D-GEX](https://github.com/uci-cbcl/D-GEX) but are not provided here due to their size.
+The used data are the same as in [D-GEX](https://github.com/uci-cbcl/D-GEX) but are not provided here due to their size.
 The code used for preprocessing the data is  in folder `dataset_preparation`.
 Very small subset of the used dataset is provided for running the example.